LukasB97/ORCA/README.md

         eq_res=128: The number of eq points.
         If supplied, eq_res log-spaced points will be computed between eq_from and eq_to.

         eq_points: Can be supplied instead of eq_from, eq_to and eq_res.
-In this case,
+They must be
+        finite, positive, unique, and strictly increasing.
-        the eq points are supplied instead of being computed set_max_zero=True: Determines, if the max boost value of the created eq gets anchored at 0 dB, in order not to introduce distortion.
+        set_max_zero=True: Determines, if the max boost value of the created eq gets anchored at 0 dB, in order not to introduce distortion.
 The complete curve is shifted, so the relative differences between EQ points are preserved. max_boost=10: the maximum dB boost that will be applied when set_max_zero=False.
-        weighting_fun: function that applies weighting based on smooting factor and frequency
+        weighting_fun: function that applies weighting based on smoothing factor and frequency

 ## Development